theobald-software/theobald-software.github.io/content/_en/about_template.md

 ### Window, not ~~dialog~~

 The window "Connection settings" opens.
-The designations or titles of the windows should be put into quotation marks.
+The designations or titles of the windows needs to be put into quotation marks.
 <!--Die Bezeichnungen der Fenster soll in Anführungszeichen gesetzt werden-->
 In the main menu bar of the designer there are additional adjustable settings:   **Servers > Settings**.
 The symbol ">" can be used to demonstrate menu jumps.